SAP-archive/cloud-cap-nodejs-codejam/exercises/08/readme.md

 Note that as the relationship between the service definition and the handler is at file level, the new `cat-service.js` file is deemed a handler for both services (`CatalogService` and `Stats`) in that service definition file.

-In fact, we can see that two lines from the call to `console.log` confirm that - the function defined in the module is called twice - once for each service (the first time `srv.name` is 'CatalogService', and the second time it's 'Stats').
+In fact, we can see that two lines from the call to `console.log` confirm that - the function defined in the module is called twice - once for each service (the first time `srv.name` is "CatalogService", and the second time it's "Stats").

 ### 4. Set a breakpoint and launch in debug mode